SpokeRobotics/spoke-web/lib/store/OBJECT-MODEL.md

   { name: 'My Custom Robot' }
 )

-// robot now has:
+// robot now has child instances with generated IDs, for example:
-// - cells: ['spoke://instances/my-new-robot-cells-0', 'spoke://instances/my-new-robot-cells-1']
+// - cells: ['spoke://instances/2d6hhQ-2OrYIe', 'spoke://instances/2d6hhQ-4RyKED']
-// - Each cell instance has the template's name and location
+// - Each child has the template's name and location applied
 ```

 ### Instantiate a Single Slot